 it’s when you’re more in tune with "baking" and sharing a bigger pie with others than maximizing the size of your own pie.
 The happy by-product of such an approach is you become more valuable to others, which makes you more memorable."The Bigger Pie Mindset" is an important leveraging concept —

-I’ve always been a big believer in the Bigger Pie approach.
+I’ve always been a big believer in the Bigger Pie Mindset.
 I’d rather not worry about competition, for example.
-Don’t get me wrong, I love competition, just not the zero-sum game type.
-Better to think about creating a bigger pie with partners.
-And anyone can be a partner: others who do the same kind of work and serve the same kinds of clients as you do, your clients themselves, and of course, the people you work and interact with every day.
+Don’t get me wrong: I love competition, just not the zero-sum game type of competition.
+I believe it's better to think about creating a bigger pie with partners.
+And anyone can be a partner: others who do the same kind of work and serve the same kinds of clients as you do, your clients themselves, and of course, the people you work with and interact with every day.

 I can move forward on my own strengths, but by combining them with someone else’s gifts, I can take giant leaps!

-I tell my clients we’ll work with their kids, their parents, their siblings.
-No minimum required.
+I tell my clients we’ll work with their kids, their parents, and their siblings — no minimum required.

 Successful partnerships are based on each side being overgenerous to one another, and I am the first to give.